wso2/docs-choreo-dev/en/docs/administration/configure-developer-portal-self-sign-up.md

         ![Configure self-registration](../assets/img/administration/self-sign-up/configure-self-registration.png){.cInlineImage-full}

-Once you complete these steps, the Choreo support team will perform the final self-sign-up configuration and you will see a sign up link similar to the following in your Developer Portal:
+Once you complete these steps, the Choreo support team will perform the final self-sign-up configuration, and you will see a sign-up link similar to the following in your Developer Portal:

 ![Sign-up](../assets/img/administration/self-sign-up/sign-up.png){.cInlineImage-full}